Overview

 Construction

-We are working on a full business case that will be submitted to the West of England Mayoral Combined Authority in November 2025 that requests the funding to build the scheme.
+We are working on a full business case that will be submitted to the West of England Mayoral Combined Authority that requests the funding to build the scheme.

-If successful, we expect construction work on the project to get underway in spring 2026.
+If successful, we expect main construction works on the project, which includes refurbishing the twin bridges, to get underway in autumn 2026.

 Some early work has already started, for example we have closed the subway on Redcliff Hill that will make way for planting, wider footways, and a separated cycle path.
 To limit disruption and better manage traffic flow through the area, we plan to build the Redcliffe Way scheme in combination with Bedminster Bridges, carrying out the construction work in phases.